 This module uses some of the shapes that are offered in drawn masks, namely circles, ellipses and path shapes.
-The user interface and the controls are the same as in drawn mask and explained in more detail in Section 3.2.7, "Drawn mask".
+The user interface and the controls are the same as in drawn mask and explained in more detail in Section 3.2.5.5, "Drawn mask".

 Select the desired shape by clicking the corresponding icon, then click on the canvas to choose the area to be healed, i.e. the target area.
+A cross is displayed where the source area will be positioned.